dancegit/autogen/docs/modalRefSummary.md

        pass
    ```

-3. **HTTPS by Default**: All Modal endpoints use HTTPS, ensuring encrypted communication.
+3. **HTTPS by Default**: All Modal endpoints use HTTPS with TLS 1.3, ensuring encrypted communication.

 4. **Access Controls**: Implement fine-grained access controls for your Modal resources using the dashboard.

 5. **Audit Logging**: Modal provides comprehensive logs for monitoring and auditing purposes.

+6. **SOC 2 Compliance**: Modal has completed a SOC 2 Type 1 audit.

+7. **HIPAA Compliance**: Modal services can be used in a HIPAA compliant manner (Enterprise plan required).

 ## Scaling